apache/jackrabbit-filevault/src/site/markdown/referenceablenodes.md

 ## Behavior since FileVault 3.5.2

 Since version 3.5.2 ([JCRVLT-551](https://issues.apache.org/jira/browse/JCRVLT-551)) FileVault tries to use the `jcr:uuid` of the node in the package even if a same named node does already exist.
 In case this cannot be achieved while keeping referential integrity of old and new nodes an exception is thrown.
-Existing nodes with conflicting identifiers or reference properties towards conflicting identifiers are removed in advanced if they are contained in the [filter rules][4] to reduce the conflict potential.
+Existing nodes with conflicting identifiers or reference properties towards conflicting identifiers are removed in advance if they are contained in the [filter rules][4] to reduce the conflict potential.

 ### Id Conflict Policies